 Every week, Christ’s people at First Presbyterian Church join together to praise him and ask for his tender mercies on behalf of others.
-These are lifted up not only during worship services but also in our Sunday afternoon "Hour of Power" in Dunham Chapel at 5 pm each Sunday and also by elders and staff throughout the week.
+These are lifted up not only during worship services but also by our elders and staff throughout the week.

 If you have a praise or prayer request, please fill out a Prayer Card located in the pews or use the convenient form below.
 You may place it in the offering plate during worship services or in the Prayer Box located across from the Connection Center in our Sanctuary building.
 You may also email prayer requests to Jim Solomon or Laura Shaw and indicate whether or not you would like your request added to our weekly email received by dozens of prayer partners.